 The Purposeful Purchase

-“2020 is quickly becoming the year the World would rather forget.”
+“2020 was the year the World would rather forget.”

 Amid so much loss and uncertainty it is sometimes difficult to find a positive; but if you look within your ‘community’ there is a change evolving – and it’s a good one…

 To make the above declaration at full voice at your local café/bar/restaurant, with their current restricted patronage and suitably socially distanced table placements, would no doubt result in knowing nods and murmurs of agreement dispersing the echoes of the largely empty space.

 The collective feeling of ‘how will my actions make any difference’ is a common one.
 One that has traversed the same journey as the pandemic that has gripped our world.